Contribute locally

 :

-This guide uses option one.
+This guide uses the first option.
 If you'd like to clone the repository and build from source, learn how in the project readme.

-command to start serving the documentation at http://localhost:3000.
+command from any docs folder to start serving the documentation at http://localhost:3000.
 The path to thedocset.yml

 file that you want to build can be specified with-p

-command to start serving the documentation at http://localhost:3000.
+command from any docs folder to start serving the documentation at http://localhost:3000.
 The path to thedocset.yml

 file that you want to build can be specified with-p